 Water Not Flowing from the Spigot

 This is a relatively simple solution to fix.
-It just requires some time and a little mechanical knowledge.
+It only requires time and a little mechanical knowledge.

-The first step is to unplug the machine and remove the two screws on the back.
-You can then remove the top cover.
-You will see the canister that stores the cold water.
-Ensure that this canister is sealed on the top.
+Step one: Unplug the machine and remove the two screws on the back.
+You can now remove the top cover.
+Make sure the cold water canister is sealed on the top.

-Oftentimes, the top of the top will pop off, which results in a broken seal.
-A broken seal causes a pressure difference, which means no water will flow.
+Oftentimes, the top of the canister will pop off and leave a broken seal.
+A broken seal causes an unequal amount of pressure.
+This means no water will flow out of the machine!

-If this doesn’t work, then make sure to check that the tap lever is connected to the button.
+If this does not work, make sure to check that the tap lever is connected to the button.
 To do this just press the button and look at what happens.

 Does the little plastic rod not hit the plastic lever?

 Once you are done just screw the top back onto the machine and be on your way.
-This will normally solve most of the water not flowing issues.
+This will solve most of the water not flowing issues that you encounter.